pedrosit/electromyography-classification-using-computational-intelligence-algorithms/README.md

 # rms-extraction-from-the-ninapro-raw-file
-rms extraction from the raw ninapro file that can be downloaded at https://ninapro.hevs.ch/index.html extraction of rms from the raw ninapro file that can be downloaded from https://ninapro.hevs.ch/index.html.
+extraction of rms from the raw ninapro file that can be downloaded from https://ninapro.hevs.ch/index.html.
 Base 2 consists of signals from 40 intact individuals and base 3 consists of 11 individuals with transradial amputation.